Tracealyzer for FreeRTOS

 Queues allow FreeRTOS tasks to communicate by sending and receiving messages.
 Queues have a fixed number of slots and messages are normally buffered in FIFO order.
 The sender calls xQueueSend to add a message in the queue.
 The receiver task calls xQueueReceive to fetch the next message from the queue.

 Blocking may also result in a timeout, depending on the timeout argument for xQueueReceive and xQueueSend.
-Timeout events are displayed as orange labels in Tracealyzer, as shown below.
+These are displayed as orange labels in Tracealyzer.
 Timeouts are possible on many FreeRTOS API calls, not just for queues, and are really important to keep track of.
 Some might be intentional, while other may indicate serious errors.

 Queue usage + blocking

 Semaphores allow for waking up tasks on a particular event.
-This requires less memory than a queue and is suitable when no additional data is needed.
 A semaphore can be regarded as a signal, which is sent by calling xSemaphoreGive and received by calling xSemaphoreTake.
 An example screenshot is shown below.
 Note that the RX task is blocked by a previous call to xSemaphoreTake and only wakes up after TX has called xSemaphoreGive.

 Semaphores may also be used to protect critical sections in the code, i.e. mutual exclusion.
 However, when using a regular semaphore for this purpose there is a risk for priority inversion, meaning that high-priority tasks are delayed by lower-priority tasks.
-An example is provided below.
-A high-priority task (red) calls xSemaphoreTake and gets blocked since the semaphore is already taken by the low-priority task (green).
-Before the green task can release the semaphore, an unrelated middle-priority task (yellow) wakes up and preempts the green task.
-This way, the red task must wait also for the unrelated yellow task, despite its’ lower scheduling priority.
+Tracealyzer makes it easy to spot issues like this, for example using the “Actor Instance Graph” showing the task response times.

 FreeRTOS offers Mutex objects to allow critical sections without the risk for priority inversion.
 Mutexes are used in almost the same way as semaphores and use the same API functions, xSemaphoreTake and xSemaphoreGive.
 However, mutexes are typically locked (taken) and released (given) in sequence and by the same task, as shown below, to provide mutual exclusion.